 - Students with a wide breadth of knowledge make for competitive candidates in the academic job market.

-Please contact Aaron Barstow for the Designated Emphasis form once you have ascertained that it is offered in your chosen program.
-You will need the support of a faculty member in the chosen DE Note that students must have one qualifying exam committee member, and one dissertation committee member affiliated with their chosen emphasis.
+Please complete the Designated Emphasis Application once you have ascertained that it is offered in your chosen program.
+You will need the support of a faculty member in the chosen DE.
+Please note students must have one qualifying exam committee member, and one dissertation committee member affiliated with their chosen emphasis.
 You are strongly encouraged to contact the Designated Emphasis Chair for more information.